Rene-Michel99/Mask-RCNN-TF2.8/README.md

 Migration of [matterpot](https://github.com/matterport/Mask_RCNN) Mask R-CNN implementation to work in versions starting with Tensorflow 2.8.

+# Improvements in this repository
+- Adding bicubic interpolation function for inference mode that improves mask precision.
+- Improved code for better reading and understanding and maintenance.
+- Better training performance.

 # Introduction of Mask R-CNN

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.